 Worried because you’re not young anymore and you’ve started forgetting more things than you used to?
 Why you left the room?
 Where you put your glasses?
 Whether you turned off the iron?
 A name?
 An appointment?

 Someone told me that as long as you realize you’ve forgotten something, you’re ok.
-It’s when you don’t even have a clue that you (or you loved ones) should be concerned.
+It’s when you don’t even have a clue that you should be concerned.
 So far, so good, but I still can’t help but worry now and again.

 I know I’m not alone.
-An estimated 5 million Americans have Alzheimer’s disease and those numbers are expected to almost triple by 2050.
+An estimated 5 million Americans have Alzheimer’s disease.
+Those numbers are expected to almost triple by 2050.

 Several years ago, my mother was showing signs of forgetfulness and confusion.
 We would find bills that weren’t paid and also began to suspect she wasn’t eating properly.
 I took her to her primary care doctor who did a fairly straightforward memory test and diagnosed her with mild cognitive impairment.